benoitc/erica/INSTALLING.md

     gem build couchapp.gemspec
     sudo gem install couchapp-*.gem

 You might have to satisfy some dependencies, especially [CouchRest](http://github.com/jchris/couchrest).
-(I am actively working on getting my gems house in order.)
+Plan B here is `gem install couchrest`, which you might have to sudo, depending on your system.

 Once this is done, run `couchapp generate relax` and generally pick up with the README.